SphericalCowww/ROS_leggedRobot_testBed/README.md

 #### IPTP planning

-The usual moveit execution always stops at each pose before starting another; the Iterative Parabolic Time Parameterization (IPTP) on a manually constructed joint trajectory should smooth out the walk-gait.
+The usual moveit execution always stops at each pose before starting another.
+The Iterative Parabolic Time Parameterization (IPTP) on a manually constructed joint trajectory should smooth out the walk-gait.
+This requires using setApproximateJointValueTarget to translate the end-effector-position to the corresponding servo-positions to form the joint trajectory (like a chain of 10 points) to traverse through.

 ## Training with Isaac Sim